gardener-attic/component-spec/doc/oci.rst

 Component Archive
 .................

-So far there is only a specification for the format for a component artefact.
+The component archive contains a first file ``component-descriptor.yaml`` which contains the component descriptor of the component version.

 .. code-block::